herbigm/ChemmacrosJS/README.md

 * the first character after _ will be subscripted
 * all characters in {} after _ will be subscripted
 * Numbers after brackets, parenthesis and element symbols will be subscripted
-* + and - after brackets, parenthesis and element symbols will be superscripted
+* &plus; and &minus; after brackets, parenthesis and element symbols will be superscripted
-* . and * will be interpreted as &cdot;
+* . and * will be interpreted as &middot;
 * equations will be splitted at whitespaces and interpreted in parts

 ### Arrows